Performance

 There are different tiers of awards.
 The number of awards and level of funding will depend on the Foundation’s available resources in each application cycle.

-Applications must be submitted through the Middlesex Tennis website portal.
-The link will be available once applications open.
+The APPLY NOW button will be live once applications open.
 You will need to submit player details, supporting evidence (rankings, competition plan, etc.), and (if relevant) information about financial need.